CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 #### ORP.5.A7 Maintaining Information Security [Information Security Officer (ISB)]

 In order to maintain and continuously improve the existing security level, all security measures of the security concept should be regularly checked for compliance and improvement.
-The tests SHOULD be carried out by independent, professionally qualified, internal or external persons.
+The tests SHOULD be carried out by independent, qualified, internal or external persons.
 The results of the checks SHOULD be comprehensibly documented and announced to the management.
 Defects found SHOULD be corrected promptly.

 #### ORP.5.A8 Regular reviews of Compliance Management